jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Research Interest
-My research interests lie at the intersection between business and social values of information systems and technology (IS/IT), primarily in three research areas geared toward Sustainability (environmental, social, and economic): (i) Green IS/IT & Green Technology, (ii) Societal Impacts of IS/IT, and (iii) IT Value.
+My research interests lie at the intersection between business and social values of information systems and technology (IS/IT), primarily in three research areas along the three P’s of Sustainability (Planet, People, and Profit): (i) Green IS/IT & Green Technology, (ii) Societal Impacts of IS/IT, and (iii) IT Value.
-<p>Methodologically, my research has employed econometrics for causal inference and leveraged machine learning and NLP models for harnessing unstructured data.</p>
+<p>Methodologically, my research employs econometric methodologies for causal inference as well as computational social science approaches to a range of business and social data.</p>